 - Glacier Express, also mandatory reservation, although the local train follows the same route and no reservation is needed

-- Golden Pass Train, very odd website.
+- Golden Pass Train, a very odd website.
 It’s often down so keep trying

 Read more: Train Travel Bucket List